Stephen J. Cowley

 - I was born in London and work in Cambridge, he was born in

-Cambridge, used to work in London, but now works both near Oxford (he
+Cambridge, used to work in London, but is now the

-visiting position at Imperial (and has the email address
+visiting position at Imperial (and the email address

 University of Cambridge.